 How to Find Out if Your Car Has a Timing Chain or Timing Belt

-FixMyCar explains the key differences between a timing chain and a timing belt.
+FixMyCar explains the key differences between a timing chain and timing belt.

-All manual vehicles have a timing belt (also known as a cambelt) or timing chain.
+All manual vehicles have a timing belt (also known as a cambelt), timing chain or wet belt.
 It's easy to find out which one your car has - this guide explains how.

 In a nutshell: You can find out if your car has a timing chain or timing belt by checking your owner's manual, which will also provide a recommended replacement interval for the part.